 Herbs and greens

-Like self-taught “druids”, locals know how to “spice things up” in the kitchen with culinary & medicinal Greek herbs found abundant in our countryside.
+Like self-taught “druids”, locals know how to “spice things up” in the kitchen with culinary & medicinal Greek herbs found abundant in the countryside.

 Edible wild greens, like amaranth, chicory, dandelion, accompany fish or meat as side dishes, or make Greek vegetarian stews and fresh salads, drenched in extra virgin olive oil.

-Greek herbs like sage, dittany, pennyroyal, marjoram are just few of Greek nature’s gifts to our plates.
-Knowledge of their healing properties are passed down to us from our grandparents.
+Greek herbs like sage, dittany, pennyroyal, marjoram are just few of Greek nature’s gifts to our plates for a better Mediteranean diet.
+Knowledge of their healing properties is passed down to us from our grandparents.

 Greeks enjoy a glass of wine or two with their meal.
 They are especially proud of their own homemade wine, which they will serve to you as a welcoming drink – and insist it is the best in the world!
 We can’t blame them.
 They know how important it is to connect with nature, enjoy the crops of your labour, and share it with your loved ones.